pYrus2k/nanoleaf-essentials-hass/README.md

 1. Install the "File Editor" add-on from the Add-on Store
 2. Open File Editor
 3. Create the folder structure
-4. Copy the content of each file individually
+4. Copy the each file (or content) individually

 **Option C: Samba/CIFS Share**
 1. Connect via Samba to your Home Assistant